 - Non-Physical Entity:

-- Colleges, schools, departments, institutes, centers, programs, teaching awards, and prizes.
+- Colleges, schools, departments, institutes, centers, programs, teaching awards, prizes, and lectures.

-- Academic or non-academic positions, including but not limited to deanships, professorships, directorships, and lectureships.
+- Academic or non-academic positions, including but not limited to deanships, professorships, and directorships.

 - Student support, including but not limited to scholarships, fellowships, and other student awards.

 - Naming of a university asset or entity must be made in accordance with this policy and related procedures, and meet all terms of the university's Gift Acceptance, Counting and Reporting Policy.

 - The donor may select the name of the entity being funded, so long as the criteria set forth in this policy are met, and university approval is granted.
 Factors that may be considered by the university in determining the appropriateness of a name include: